Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Maret 2026 14.52.02 UTC
+- WIB: Kamis, 5 Maret 2026 15.57.06 UTC
-- WITA: Kamis, 5 Maret 2026 15.52.02 UTC
+- WITA: Kamis, 5 Maret 2026 16.57.06 UTC
-- WIT: Kamis, 5 Maret 2026 16.52.02 UTC
+- WIT: Kamis, 5 Maret 2026 17.57.06 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

 Kategori: friendship